matthoffman/primitive-collection-benchmark/README.markdown

 That happens before the test, so since those collections had already internally allocated arrays of the appropriate length, they didn't have to allocate much of anything during the test.
 So it's not that the *Prealloc examples occupied less memory, it's just that they allocated less memory over the duration of the test.

+* Mahout is a fork of the Colt library, hosted by the [Apache Mahout][5] project.
+* [Parallel Colt][6] is a fork of the Colt library with the addition of parallelizable collections.
+This test is not taking advantage of any parallel capabilities.
 * The "array" entries are just that: a vanilla java array ( int[] or Object[]).
 Obviously, that's a very different thing than a map.
 I put that in for two reasons:
 ** primarily, it gives you an idea of the lower bound Ð i.e., the most efficient possible way (that i know of) to store a collection of primitives in Java.
 So it gives you an idea of where the floor is.
 ** secondarily, these particularly simple artificial benchmarks are just iterating from 0-100,000 and inserting i > i or i>TestObject into maps.
 That particular use case is clearly better implemented with an array in real life, so I was curious what kind of benefit I could expect from actually using an array in this situation.